norcams/iaas/docs/team/operations/local-repo.rst

 - If there is more than one link listed to the same repo the most current is always the one activated.
 - Existing links not listed in the current configuration will be removed!
+- The extra interfaces (like ``vgpu``) does not have any of the special requirements that is in place for ``prod``, and thus may have pointers set without special considerations.

 Update procedure
 ````````````````